 Workday HCM

 Workday charges $34-$42 PEPM at scale for core HCM, climbing to $80-$150 PEPM with the full finance and recruiting suite.
-For a 1,000-employee company, that's $150,000-$500,000+ per year with $500,000-$2 million in implementation costs.
-Workday doesn't sell recruiting as a standalone product - it's embedded in the HCM bundle.
-Workday's unified architecture (built from scratch, not assembled from acquisitions) provides cleaner reporting, but you pay a premium for it.
+For a 1,000-employee company, that’s $150,000-$500,000+ per year with $500,000-$2 million in implementation costs.
+Workday doesn’t sell recruiting as a standalone product - it’s embedded in the HCM bundle.
+Its unified architecture (built from scratch, not assembled from acquisitions) provides cleaner reporting, though you pay a premium for that clarity.
 Good for US-centric companies wanting a single vendor for HR, finance, and recruiting.
 Read our full Workday pricing breakdown for details.

 Oracle Cloud HCM

 Oracle prices Cloud HCM at $8-$17 PEPM for Standard, $17-$30 for Enterprise, and $30+ for Premium.
 Annual costs for a 1,000-employee company range from $96,000 to $360,000+, with implementation running $300,000-$2 million.
-The main differentiator: if your organization already runs Oracle ERP, the native integration saves significant middleware costs.
+Note: Oracle Taleo, the legacy recruiting product in this ecosystem, was closed to new customers in February 2026 - new buyers must now purchase Oracle Recruiting Cloud inside Fusion HCM.
+One key differentiator: if your organization already runs Oracle ERP, the native integration saves significant middleware costs.
 Otherwise, Oracle and SAP offer roughly equivalent value at roughly equivalent prices.

 How Do Mid-Market and Recruiting-Focused Alternatives Compare?